-- 10. If employees are sent on suspension from work, or refuse to come to work or if an operation is being shut down, do the employees still need to be paid? - In case a company is forced to close by order of a public authority and there are no other means (like smart-working) or measures that the employer may use to minimize consequences for workforce, this would be considered impossibility of performance or force majeure.
-Consequently, both the employee and the employer are freed from their respective obligations the employee from performing working activity and the employer from the obligation to pay remuneration. - Note that smart-working should be done everywhere in Italy and whenever possible.
-If an employee continues to refuse to come to work, in the absence of a legitimate reason (for example, in the absence of confirmed cases of COVID-19 or other risk factors) and smart-working or use of holidays / leaves is not possible, this could be considered an unjustified absence, something that is relevant from a disciplinary point of view and can lead to disciplinary termination in certain cases. - 11.
-If kindergartens and schools are being closed and employees need to stay home and cannot work, does the employer need to pay them and if so for how long? - All schools in Italy, from kindergarten to universities, are closed until 3 April 2020.
-Further extensions are highly probable. - The Government enacted a decree on March 16, 2020 that will go into force soon and that provides for the following: - i. parents with children younger than 12, who are not on smart-working or benefitting from other form of salary support measures, are entitled to 15 working days of parental leave (paid at 50% by INPS national social security authority).
+- 10. If employees are suspended from work, or refuse to come to work or if an operation is being shut down. do the employees still need to be paid? - In case a company is forced to close by order of a public authority or due to the fact that it does not qualify as "essential" according to a list enacted by the government and there are no other means (like smart-working) or measures that the employer may use to minimize consequences for workforce, this would be considered impossibility of performance or force majeure.
+Consequently, both the employee and the employer are freed from their respective obligations - the employee from performing working activity and the employer from the obligation to pay remuneration. - Note that smart-working must be done everywhere in Italy and whenever possible.
+If an employee continues to refuse to come to work, in the absence of a legitimate reason (for example, in the absence of confirmed cases of COVID-19 or other risk factors) and smart-working or use of holidays / leaves is not possible, this could be considered an unjustified absence. something that is relevant from a disciplinary point of view and can lead to disciplinary termination in certain cases. - 11.
+If kindergartens and schools are being closed and employees need to stay home and cannot work, does the employer need to pay them and - if so - for how long? - All schools in Italy, from kindergarten to universities, are closed until 13 April 2020.
+Further extensions are highly probable. - The following measures are also available for employees who are parents: - i. parents with children younger than 12, who are not on smart-working or benefitting from other form of salary support measures, are entitled to 15 working days of parental leave (paid at 50% by INPS - national social security authority).
 The 15 days are for both parents (not 15 days each) and can be used in a fractionated manner. - ii. parents with children aged 12 to 16 can take an unpaid leave for the whole period in which schools will remain closed. - Parents may also use holidays, paid time off, parental leave or other forms of leave that may be available under the applicable CBA or agreed with the employer.